-The form is used for recording and storing information on each contract for goods and services initiated between military agencies and the private sector.
+This form is used for recording and storing information on each contract for goods and services initiated between military agencies and the private sector.

 This is a document used by members and ex-members of the Reserve Components to apply for retired pay at the age of 60.
 The data provided in the application is reviewed to determine eligibility.

 Download this form to order your prescription eyewear.
 Most orders go through the Spectacle Request Transmission Systems (SRTS) that provides a ready-made DD Form 771.

 This form is used by the Department of Defense (DoD) in the same way an invoice or a receipt is used to document purchased goods.

 Download this form if you are a U.S. Army service member involved in any sort of traffic accidents while driving government-owned vehicles.